hbctraining/Intro-to-R-with-DGE/lessons/17_Ensembl_biomart.md

 getBM(filters= "ensembl_gene_id", ...)  # The "..." represents that the getBM() function is not complete

-## "Values" is a vector of values for the filter; in our case, our Ensembl IDs are the row names of the counts dataset
+## "Values" is a vector of values for the filter; in our case, our Ensembl IDs are the row names of the mm_counts dataset

 getBM(filters= "ensembl_gene_id",
-		values= row.names(counts), ...)
+		values= row.names(mm_counts), ...)
 ```

 #### **Step 3: Choose the attributes to output**